finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group
-            var code = code_example;  // string | The code of the portfolio group
-            var request = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated definition of the portfolio group (optional)
+            var scope = scope_example;  // string | The scope of the portfolio group to update the definition for. var code = code_example;  // string | The code of the portfolio group to update the definition for.
+Together with the scope this uniquely identifies the portfolio group. var request = new UpdatePortfolioGroupRequest(); // UpdatePortfolioGroupRequest | The updated portfolio group definition. (optional)

             try
             {
-                // [EARLY ACCESS] Update group
+                // [EARLY ACCESS] Update portfolio group
                 PortfolioGroup result = apiInstance.UpdatePortfolioGroup(scope, code, request);
                 Debug.WriteLine(result);
             }